 A multi-modal approach will be used to conduct participant surveys, relying on both telephone and web surveys.
 This approach reflects the transition to a changing industry survey research environment and improved survey data quality and coverage.
 The participant survey will service both impact-related areas and process research.
 Impact-related questions will affect the NTG ratio.
 Questions supporting the process evaluation in CY2021 will relate to sources of program awareness, program satisfaction, rebate satisfaction, and awareness of program features.

 Evaluation Schedule

 Table 4 provides the schedule for key deliverables and data transfer activities.
 Adjustments will be made, as needed, as evaluation activities progress.
-We plan to conduct process evaluation activities early in the program year and report results to ComEd as valuable information becomes available.

 Table 4.
 Schedule – Key Deadlines